infinum/qa-handbook/Automation/Troubleshooting Appium.md

 Could be a number of things.
 Check Appium logs for more details.

 One of the reasons could be that the app opens a webview, or other screen outside the app, which stays open even after the test is done.
-If the screen stays open when the following test starts, the execution ends in an error.
+If the screen stays open when the following test starts, the execution ends with the SplashActivity error.

 To fix the _SplashActivity never started_ error, rearrange the steps in your test, add a step that returns to the app or closes the screen before the test is done.